shivan-s/shivan.xyz/content/posts/optometry/best-marketing-slogan-in-optometry/index.md

   hidden: false
 ---

-_1984_, George Orwell's classic, depicts post-apocalyptic world, where Big Brother is watching your moves and the Government surveils your thoughts.
-Hinging on this Orwellian motif, on this year,  Apple's released their iconic "Why 1984 won't be like _1984_" television advertisment.
+_1984_, George Orwell's classic, depicts post-apocalyptic world, where surveilance and authoritarianism reigns.
+Hinging on this Orwellian motif, on this year, Apple's released their iconic "Why 1984 won't be like _1984_" television advertisement.

-1984 was also the birth year of an optical company that would change the landscape of optometry in New Zealand and Australia many years later, first starting in the United Kingdom.
+In a smaller, not so popular industry, the optics industry, 1984 was also the birth year of a company that would change the landscape of optometry in New Zealand and Australia for many years into the future.

+First starting in the United Kingdom, the business would spread across many European countries such Ireland, Norway, Sweden, Finland, Denmark, the Netherlands, Spain, even heading into Canada.

+And just like colonization reincarnated, approaching the shores of Australia and then New Zealand in 2008.

-According to the [well-kept wikipedia page](https://en.wikipedia.org/wiki/Specsavers), Specsavers boasts a revenue well over £2 billion pounds, with over 2,000 stores spread across man European countries like Ireland, Norway, Sweden, Finland, Denmark, the Netherlands, Spain, Canada as well the United Kingdom, New Zealand and Australia.
+According to the [well-kept wikipedia page](https://en.wikipedia.org/wiki/Specsavers), Specsavers boasts a revenue well over £2 billion pounds with 2,000 stores across the world.

-Love it or hate it, we can't doubt how well spread and dominate the Green machine is in the optical industry.
+Love it or hate it, we can't doubt how dominate the Green machine is in the optical industry.

 Before we get carried away, we won't be looking at the success of the optical giant, instead we will be looking at the most successful marketing campaign in the world, or the the optical world at least.